w3f/polkadot-wiki/docs/learn/learn-governance.md

 #### Voting Timetable

-In governance v1, every
+In Governance v1, every
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }} days,
-a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
+a new referendum will be up for a vote, assuming there is at least one proposal in one of the queues.
 There is a queue for Council-approved proposals and a queue for publicly submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues.